 Posted by marilynch

 Bicycle Leadership Conference week is a fantastic time to visit Monterey County.
 You’ve heard about the county’s Car Week?
-Well, this is Bicycle Week, with Sea Otter Classic and Bicycle Leadership Conference both taking place this week.
+Well, we also have Bicycle Week, with Sea Otter Classic and Bicycle Leadership Conference.

 For current details on Bicycle Leadership Conference, visit bicycleconference.com.

 Many of the tips below will still be relevant for attendees at future BLC gatherings.

 Welcome to Monterey County, bicycle leaders!

 Below are tips for 2014, many of which are still relevant for 2015.